 Ants can also make their way into your home, food, pantry, and completely invade your kitchen.
 And once they’re in, they can be very hard to get rid of.

-Fortunately, Modesto Pest is familiar with all of the different ants throughout California, identification, their habitats, mannerisms, and most importantly how to exterminate the ants and keep them away.
+Fortunately, Official Pest Prevention’s Modesto Pest control team is familiar with all of the different ants throughout California, identification, their habitats, mannerisms, and most importantly how to exterminate the ants and keep them away.

 The Argentine ants are actually from South America as you could probably tell by their name.
 However, over the last years, they have traveled to every continent in the world which makes them one of the worst Invaders.
 They’re especially common in California where they will wipe out other species of ants and create what’s known as a supercolony of their own.
 You can identify this ant by its dull brown color, attraction to sweets, and the musty odor they emit when crushed.